mui/material-ui/CONTRIBUTING.md

 #### Checks and how to fix them

-If any of the checks fails click on the _Details_ link and checkout the logs of the build to find out why it failed.
+If any of the checks fails click on the _Details_ link and review the logs of the build to find out why it failed.
 The following section gives an overview what each check is responsible for.

 ##### ci/codesandbox